 Broadway Ballroom North, South.
-Majestic, Shubert, 6th Floor (Note: The ballroom will be open to Poster presenters on 11/18 from 8-9 pm; and on the morning of 11/19 from 7-8 am.
+Majestic, Shubert, 6th Floor (Note: The ballroom will be open to Poster presenters only from the morning of 11/24)

-8:30-9:30 am Meet the Directors of Decision, Risk, and Management Sciences at the NSF Poster Session 1, Broadway Ballroom North, South.
-Majestic, Shubert, 6th Floor
+8:30-9:30 am Meet the Directors of Decision, Risk, and Management Sciences at the NSF

+Poster Session 1, Broadway Ballroom North, South, Majestic, Shubert, 6th Floor

 Drs.
 Claudia González Vallejo and Robert O'Connor, Directors of Decision, Risk, and Management Sciences, DRMS, Program at the National Science Foundation, will be available to answer questions about the program.
-DRMS supports scientific research directed at increasing understanding and effectiveness of decision making by individuals, groups, organizations, and society.
+DRMS supports scientific research directed at increasing the understanding and effectiveness of decision making by individuals, groups, organizations, and society.
 DRMS supports research with solid foundations in theories and methods of the social and behavioral sciences advancing knowledge of judgment and decision-making, decision aids, risk analysis and communication among many other topics.
 The program participates in several types of funding mechanisms such as the RAPID mechanism for research that involves ephemeral data, typically tied to disasters or other unanticipated events.
-DRMS also supports Doctoral Dissertation Research Improvement Grants (DDRIGs), CAREER, and Mid-Career Advancement grants.
+DRMS also supports Doctoral

+Dissertation Research Improvement Grants (DDRIGs), CAREER, and Mid-Career Advancement grants.

-11:00-12:00 pm Presidential Address:
+11:00-12:00 pm Presidential Address: It's Been Crazy